These seven Latin roots are the origins of a large number of

 on study lists for the TOEFL and other tests.)

-Studying these words will also help you understand how prefixes and suffixes change the meaning and use of words.
-Word-building skills like these should make it easier to guess the meaning of other words you read.
+Studying these words will help you understand how prefixes and suffixes change the meaning and use of words.
+These word-building skills will also make it easier to guess the meaning of other words you read.

 Take a quick look at these lists.
 If you think you know them,